What Is Male Grooming?

 - Crop Preserver™ ball deodorant is a great product to use to keep the area supple.

-Wear soft underwear to help prevent ingrown hairs
+Wear soft underwear to help avoid ingrown hairs

-- You want a little room in your boxers to prevent ingrown hair.
+- You want a little room in your boxers to avoid ingrown hair.
 Anything tight can cause this issue.